 Alternatively, a direct bony invasion is seen in ~30% (range 11-50%) of cases, with aggressive bone features (permeative, geographic, or moth-eaten appearances) 4.

 Non-specific findings, with a heterogeneous predominantly hypoechoic mass.

 CT is non-specific, similar to ultrasound.
 It appears as a soft tissue mass of heterogeneous density and enhancement.
-CT is of course more sensitive to calcifications that either x-rays or MRI.
+CT is, of course, more sensitive to calcifications that either radiographs or MRI.

-MRI is the modality of choice to locally stage the tumour, although again imaging findings are not pathognomonic.
+MRI is the modality of choice to stage the tumour locally, although again imaging findings are not pathognomonic.
 The mass is usually large and variably well-defined (smaller lesions tend to be better circumscribed).

 - iso- (slightly hyper-) intense to muscle

 - mostly hyperintense

 - due to the high tendency of lesions to bleed, there might be areas of fluid-fluid levels known as "bowl of grapes" are seen in up to 10-25% of cases

 - enhancement is usually prominent and can be diffuse (40%) heterogeneous (40%) or peripheral (20%) 1

 Typically synovial sarcomas have heterogeneously increased dynamic and blood pool uptake, with some increase in delayed images, but usually less intense.